 - 'Making Human Homes: Willa Cather on People and Wilderness', in Anticipatory Materialisms in Literature and Philosophy, 1790-1930, Jo Carruthers, Nour Dakkak, and Rebecca Spence, eds.
 (Palgrave Macmillan, 2019).

 - 'Learning to Be a Writer from Early Reading', British Journal of Educational Studies 67, 2019.

-- 'Allegory and Ethical Education: Stories for People Who Know Too Many Stories', Journal of Philosophy of Education 52(4), 2019.
+- 'Allegory and Ethical Education: Stories for People Who Know Too Many Stories'Link opens in a new window, Journal of Philosophy of Education 52(4), 2019.

 - 'Emma and Defective Action', in Jane Austen's Emma, E. M. Dadlez, ed.
 (Oxford UP, 2018).